²ÝÝ®ÊÓÆµÃâ·Ñ°æapp

 Read More

-In this Kennedy Center commission, two of today’s top vocalists and an internationally-known composer and pianist explore how classical sounds intertwine with improvisational jazz in the music of Duke Ellington, one of DC’s native sons.
-Bringing together their respective expertise from the jazz and classical worlds, Nnenna Freelon and Harolyn Blackwell together with music director Mike Garson demonstrate how Ellington's compositions blended European classical traditions with syncopated rhythms and African American work songs, blues, and spirituals.
+In this Kennedy Center commission, two of today’s top vocalists explore how classical sounds intertwine with improvisational jazz in the music of Duke Ellington, blending European classical traditions with syncopated rhythms and African American work songs, blues, and spiritual music.

 Ellington 125: Around Town